LEGAL AND COMPLIANCE

 No. However, it is highly recommended, particularly in regulated industries.
 In specific jurisdictions, certain business types are legally required to have programs.

 Programs are internal systems that are integrated into operations to ensure ongoing adherence.
-Legal services are external advisors that provide guidance, documentation, and support when specific cases arise.
+Consultants that operate in purely legislative fields are external advisors that provide guidance, documentation, and support when specific cases arise.

 It involved keeping business activities aligned with environmental legislation and reporting obligations in all relevant jurisdictions.